markbrown4/gmail-react/readme.md

 Let's move our attention to the `<div id="sub-header">` element next, it's state needs to be kept in sync with the main content area - when selecting threads we want our SubHeader to show us tools we can use on that selection.
 We also want checking the box in the sub-header to change state on our threads.
 The ThreadList and ThreadDetail views also display different content in the SubHeader, there's a few options:

 1. We could add a parent component Inbox above our ThreadList and SubHeader to maintain this shared state that can pass data all the way down to SubHeader and Thread through props.
-2. SubHeader and ThreadList both have a responsibility to fetch data upon changes and re-render
+2. SubHeader and ThreadList could both have a responsibility to fetch data upon changes and re-render

 React encourages us to break down our interface into a hierarchy of small components that given specific props and state render consistently.
-Option 1 looks something like this:
+Option 1 might look something like this:

 ```xml
 <Inbox>